r3dlight/keysas/README.md

  - Keysas-sign: Command line utility to sign or verify the signature of a USB device
  - Keysas-fido: Manage Yubikeys 5 enrollment
  - Keysas-backend: Create a websocket server to send different json values to the keysas-frontend
- - Keysas-frontend: VueJS3 Frontend for the final user
+ - Keysas-frontend: Readonly VueJS3 Frontend for the final user
  - Keysas-admin: Desktop application for managing several Keysas stations (Tauri + VueJS3).
 It also provides a PKI to sign USB outgoing devices, sign certificat signing reqests (csr) from Keysas stations.

 ## Installation